 - Writing enticing subject lines that readers want to open.
-OptinMonster offers these “101 email subject lines that readers can’t resist.“
+OptinMonster offers these 184 email subject line ideas that readers can’t resist.

 - Keep your subject line short.
-Best performance is seen with subject lines with 28-50 characters.
-The lower range 28-30 characters may do even better.
+The best performance is seen with subject lines with 28-50 characters.
+The lower range of 28-30 characters may do even better.

 - Include a preheader.
 These can appear in the preview window after the subject line and/or be part of the email body itself.
 It allows you to communicate more content without overwhelming the subscriber.
 Similar to subject lines, try to minimize the length of preheader text.
 Keep it below 100 characters, optimally around 50 characters or so.